 - The program only accepts students with a first university degree (e.g. a bachelor’s degree) earned in a program of the humanities or social sciences with a substantial share of North American topics.
 Students who have not finished their undergraduate studies may only be accepted on a provisional basis pending the completion of their degree.

-- The deadline for the application is July 1, 2019.
+- The deadline for applications is July 1, 2020.
 No late applications will be accepted.

 - All required material must be submitted online.